 The policies of ASU, a state agency, are considered public records.
-In accordance with Arizona public records laws and requirements of the State of Arizona, a printout of the online text kept at University Archives serves as the official record, and is available for public inspection.
+In accordance with Arizona public records laws and requirements of the State of Arizona, a printout of the online text kept at ASU Libraries, University Archives serves as the official record, and is available for public inspection.

 Publication procedure for manual revisions

-Publication by University Policy Manuals Group involves the following:
+Publication by University Policy Manuals Group (UPMG) involves the following:

 |Note:||Manual coordinators must supply accurate URL addresses to sites outside the UPMG Web space and notify us of changes in such addresses.
 UPMG is not responsible for the accuracy of links to nor the content of sites outside our departmental control.|

 The manual revision schedule is fixed in accordance with an archiving schedule developed for the State of Arizona, Department of Library Archives and Public Records.
-There are three revision periods each year: March 1, July 1, and November 1.
-The deadline for submitting revisions is ten working days after the previous posting.
+There are three revision cycles each year posted on:

-Manual coordinators should request revisions in timely fashion.
+As a guideline, manual coordinators should request revisions in their departments in timely fashion.
 The manual coordinator should notify department heads and other persons responsible for maintaining or revising policies no later than two months before each deadline.
 Whenever a change in policy is foreseen, the manual coordinator is well advised to request the responsible departmental designee to begin writing the revision as soon as possible, so that departmental review and responsible executive approval can be achieved and rewrites can occur before the submission deadline.